Licensing: Standards, legislation and inspections

 After the inspection, the inspector reviews the checklist with the operator or supervisor and discusses any standards or requirements that the program did not meet.
 The inspector gives the operator up to 10 days to meet the requirements.
 The inspector updates the licensing report to note which requirements were met before the licence was issued.

 A child care operator will be issued a regular licence once all requirements are met.
 A regular licence may be issued for a period of up to one year.
 Visit the licensed child care finder to see recent licensing inspections for local child care programs.

-A provisional licence is issued when a child care program has not met all the licensing requirements of the Day Nurseries Act.
+A provisional licence may be issued when a child care program has not met all of the licensing requirements under the Day Nurseries Act.
 When this happens, the program may be given a short period of time to meet the licensing requirements.
 A provisional licence does not mean that the children are unsafe or that the program is about to close.

-If, at any time, an inspection shows that there may be a threat to a child's health, safety or welfare, the ministry will take immediate steps to protect the well-being of the children in care.
-If a child's well-being is in danger, the ministry would be required to contact a Child Protection Agency.
-For an annual inspection, the licensing inspection summary would inspect based on building and accommodation; equipment and furnishings; health and medical; terms and condition; nutrition; playground; policies and procedures; program; records and staff.
+If, at any time, an inspection shows that there may be a threat to a child's health, safety or welfare, the ministry will take immediate steps to protect the children in care.
+If a child's well-being is in danger, the ministry will contact a Child Protection Agency.

 The Ministry of Education can suspend a program's licence if there is a threat to the health, safety or welfare of the children.
 When this happens, the program must remain closed and cannot operate until the operator complies with the "Notice of Direction" from the ministry.